-NorthPoint engages in wholesale electricity trading transactions which do not relate to the generation assets of SaskPower.
-This includes both physical and financial electricity trading transactions.
+NorthPoint engages in wholesale electricity trading transactions, which include both physical and financial electricity trading activities.
 Electricity trading revenue is recorded on a net basis upon delivery of electricity to the customers and receipt of electricity purchased from external parties.
-Electricity trading contracts are recorded at fair value.
+Electricity trading contracts are recorded at fair value (Note 4).